masolimano/maneage/README.md

         below for easy download. [[TO PIPELINE DESIGNERS: it is STRONGLY RECOMMENDED to keep a backup of all the necessary software tarballs you need for the project (possibly in another Git repository).
 If you do have such a link, add it here.
-If not, remove teh placeholder and the previous sentence.
+If not, remove the placeholder and the previous sentence.
 Also, don't forget to remove this note.]]